 Tom Aikens is one of the UK’s most acclaimed and inspirational British chefs.
 His father worked in the wine industry, Tom spent his childhood gardening and cooking with his mother which put food read more and using the finest ingredients at the centre of his life from a very early age.
 His remarkable career took him to David Cavalier’s in Battersea, Pierre Koffman’s La Tante Claire, Joel Robuchon in Paris, Gerard Boyere’s in Riems and Pied-à-Terre where Tom became the youngest British chef ever to be awarded two Michelin stars, aged just 26.
 Tom currently has Tom’s Kitchen in Chelsea which opened in 2006.
 He launched a new sharing concept, Pots, Pans & Boards, in Dubai in 2015 and in October 2018 in Abu Dhabi Tom successfully launched 3 restaurants in the New Edition Hotel, Ian Schrager’s ground-breaking hotel concept, in collaboration with Marriott International.

 Yorkshire-born Hansom left home at 16 to embark on her culinary dream, bravely moving to London to take a place at Westminster Kingsway College.
 She spent a year at Boundary Restaurant read more then moved to The Ritz London.
 There she gained a Distinction in her Royal Academy of Culinary Arts Apprenticeship, and over 4 years progressed from commis to Chef de Partie.
 Hansom has won a plethora of awards including the Michael Bourdin Scholarship 2016, Craft Guild Diploma Award 2017 and 2017 Young National Chef of the Year.
 In 2018 she caught the eye of chef Atul Kochhar on Million Pound Menu and received an offer of investment.
-Ruth is now Head Chef at Pomona’s restaurant in Notting Hill.
+Ruth is now Head Chef at The Princess of Shoreditch in London.

 Claude is the son of Italian parents who moved to France to open a restaurant.
 He was raised in Lyon, surrounded by food, where his passion for cooking and working in the kitchen began.
 In his early twenties, read more he moved to England as sous chef at Overton Grange, a small restaurant in Ludlow, Shropshire and was quickly promoted to head chef.
 In January 1999 the restaurant received its first Michelin star.In 2000 opened his own restaurant, named after his ‘favourite flower’ and in 2004 he received his second Michelin Star.
 In 2007 Claude relocated to London A trip to Japan in 2008 injected a new wave of passion into his approach to cooking.
 In 2017 he moved into South Kensington’s iconic Michelin building, Bibendum, where he was awarded two Michelin stars 6 months later.
 Claude is known for combining highly skilled classical techniques with the world’s best produce.
 His interests include hunting, shooting, skiing, travelling and spending time with his young family.